-BIG WHITE, british columbia
+BIG WHITE SKI RESORT, british columbia

-WHY BIG WHITE?
+WHY BIG WHITE ski resort?

 One of Big White’s favourite green runs — Serwa’s is named in honour of the Serwa family.
 Cliff Serwa a local Kelowna resident was a co-founder of Big White in 1963.

-His grand-daughter, Kelsey Serwa is a Canadian freestyle skier who is a member of the Canadian national ski cross team.
+His grand-daughter, Kelsey Serwa is a Canadian freestyle skier was a member of the Canadian national ski cross team.
 She won a gold medal at the 2018 Winter Olympics in PyeongChang and a silver medal at the 2014 Winter Olympics in Sochi.
 She is the 2011 FIS World Champion and two times Winter X Games champion.

 BIG WHITE VILLAGE